Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Computational Methods

 A loss function is defined to optimize the embedding and fitting neural networks in the DP method, which takes the form of

 where $N$ is the number of atoms, $\epsilon = E/N$ is the energy per atom, $\mathbf{F}_i$ is the force acting on atom $i$, $\xi$ is the virial tensor per atom, $\Delta$ denotes the difference between the training data and the results predicted by the DP model, $p_\epsilon$. $p_f$, and $p_\xi$ are tunable prefactors. \MC{The stochastic gradient descent scheme Adam~\cite{17arX-Adam} was adopted to train the DP model.
-The final DP model went through three long training iterations (16, 4, and 4 million steps).
+The final DP model \CT{that was used to evaluate properties of Sn} went through three long training iterations (16, 4, and 4 million steps).
 In the first and second training iterations, the learning rate was set to 0.001 and 0.0001, respectively; the starting values for $p_\epsilon$. $p_f$, and $p_\xi$ were set to 0.02, 1000, and 0.02, respectively.
 During the third training iteration, the starting weights of $p_\epsilon$. $p_f$, and $p_\xi$ were adjusted to 2, 1, and 2, respectively. }

 We adopt an iterative method to generate the DP model, and the initial DP model is trained with a prepared set of DFT data.
 In detail, we set up four solid structures of Sn, i.e., an 8-atom $\alpha$-Sn, a 32-atom $\beta$-Sn, a 16-atom {\it bct}-Sn, and a 16-atom {\it bcc}-Sn.
 The cell is first expanded or compressed with a scaling factor ranging from 0.82 to 1.02 for the lattice constant $a_0$.
 For each of these generated structures, the atomic positions are randomly perturbed by 0.02 {\AA} or the cell vectors are randomly perturbed by 3\% of $a_0$.
 Next, a 10-step {\it ab initio} molecular dynamics (AIMD) simulation is performed in the NVT ensemble at 50 K. Finally, we collect 1468 configurations from all of the AIMD trajectories, which include 548 frames of $\alpha$-Sn, 314 frames of $\beta$-Sn, 270 frames of {\it bct}-Sn, and 336 frames of {\it bcc}-Sn.
 In addition, the obtained total energy $E$, virial tensors $\Xi$, and ionic forces $\mathbf{F}_i$ of each atom $i$ together with atomic positions are adopted as the initial training data.